jon-jacky/Piety/README.md

 ## Tested Platform ##

-The Piety software has only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
-It has only run in the Mac OS Terminal, through version 2.6.2 (361.2).
-It has only run on CPython downloaded from python.org, through version 3.9.0.
+Through November 2023, the Piety software only ran on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
+It only ran in the Mac OS Terminal, through version 2.6.2 (361.2).
+It only ran on CPython downloaded from python.org, through version 3.9.0.

+Beginning in December 2023, Piety development moved to Linux running in a virtual machine on a Chromebook.
+The *uname -a* command says it is *Linux penguin 5.15*, which I believe is a Chomebook fork of Debian.
+This is the Linux provided to ordinary users as part of the standard Chrombook software, it is not part of some 'developer mode'.
+The Python version runing in this Linux is 3.9.2.
+Piety runs in the Chromebook Linux Terminal app.
+The Chromebook itself is a Lenovo Ideapad 3 Chrome  14M836 purchased in 2023.
+At this writing (12 Jan 2024) it is running ChromeOS Version 118.0.5993.164.

-Revised Feb 2023
+Revised Jan 2024